 The LFMM explicitly models a number of liquid fuels technologies that do not require petroleum feedstock.
 These technologies produce both fuel-grade products for blending with traditional petroleum products and alternative feedstock for the traditional petroleum refinery (Table 9).
-In AEO2025, sustainable aviation fuel production is modeled with a process unit that can produce both hydroprocessed non-ester renewable diesel (NERD) and hydroprocessed esters and fatty acids (HEFA) sustainable aviation fuel.

 Table 9.
 Alternative fuel technology product type